choreonoid/choreonoid-doc/en/basics/sceneview.rst

 Choreonoid starts in view mode by default.
 Mode switching is performed by one of the following methods:

-* Press the "Edit Mode Toggle Button" in the Scene Bar.
+* Press the "Switch to the edit mode" Button in the Scene Bar.
 When this is OFF, it's in view mode, and when turned ON, it becomes edit mode.
 * Press the ESC key while the Scene View has focus.
 (The mode switches each time you press it.)
 * Double-click in the Scene View.
 (However, in edit mode, double-clicking may be assigned to other operations.)

-The current mode can be identified by whether the "Edit Mode Toggle Button" in the Scene Bar is pressed.
+The current mode can be identified by whether the "Switch to the edit mode" Button in the Scene Bar is pressed.
 Also, in edit mode, editing markers may be displayed on models, and you can also identify the mode by whether such displays are present.

 Specific editing operations vary depending on the target models and data, so details are not explained here.
 (Operation methods for robot models are explained in :doc:`../handling-models/index` - :doc:`../handling-models/pose-editing`.)
 The following mainly explains operation methods in view mode.